“Just along the coast from Goa, and yet a whole world away, sits this exquisite beachfront hideaway with six antique-filled suites”

 Restored headboards sit side by side with contemporary lamps and wooden sculptures: you could almost be in a design museum.
 In the bathrooms, granite floors give way to deluging rainfall showers, with a plentiful supply of Ayca's all natural skin care.

 Each suite is slightly different, though the aesthetic is shared.
 We stayed in the Suite with Sea View, whose expansive all-black bathroom contrasted with the soft hues of the bedroom.
 We loved waking up and slipping through sliding doors to the patio to greet the waking jungle.
-The Master Suite enjoys the most majestic views at the top of the house, but unless you're on honeymoon we're not sure it warrants the extra dosh.
+The King Suite enjoys the most majestic views at the top of the house, but unless you're on honeymoon we're not sure it warrants the extra dosh.

 - Air conditioning